Woman charged with shooting death of Houston-area bull rider arrested again by U.S. Marshals - NewsBreak

 The 20-year-old was approached by the four women as he was leaving a Planet Fitness.
 He agreed to drive them to the east side where he quickly noticed things were not right.

 WALLER COUNTY, Texas — A 21-year-old woman was found decapitated in a small home in a wooded rural area of Waller County Wednesday, according to the Waller County Sheriff’s Office.
-The sheriff’s office said the victim’s husband, who is in his early 20s, is their top suspect and...
+The sheriff's office said Jared James Dicus was charged with murder after his wife was found decapitated inside...

 Robert Fratta execution: Former Missouri City officer dies 29 years after plot to murder wife